micahriggan/blog/Readme.md

 ---
 # Streams and Generators
-In javascript we sometimes have to deal with large sets of data that come in asynchrounously.
+In javascript we sometimes have to deal with large sets of data that come in asynchronously.

 Two tools we can use to do this are streams and generators.